DavidOfMA/Back-up-Firefox-Profiles/README.md

-This batch file backs up FireFox profiles to date-labeled Zip files.
+This batch file backs up FireFox profiles to date-labeled Zip files (profilename-YYYY-MM-DD.zip).
 It tests to see whether Firefox is running and prompts the user to close it before performing a backup.

 To use: